 - reviewing program documents and records;

-- conducting pre-program development (Needs Assessment) evaluation;
+- conducting pre-program development (needs assessment) evaluation;

-- conducting implementation (Process or Formative) evaluation;
+- conducting process or formative evaluation;

-- conducting impact (Performance, Outcome or Summative) evaluation;
+- conducting impact, outcome, or summative evaluation;

 - conducting site and classroom observations;